The editor has three styling sections:

 You can add merge fields in the text area of any content block.

-While you cannot use dynamic content in the WYSIWYG email editor, you can switch to the custom HTML editor after you save your template and add dynamic content within the raw HTML.
+While you cannot personalize messages using handlebars and dynamic content in the WYSIWYG email editor, you can switch to the custom HTML editor after you save your template and use handlebar syntax in the raw HTML.
 If you edit your WYSIWYG-created template's HTML, you will no longer be able to edit it with the WYSIWYG editor.

 - Divider: Add a dividing line.
 You can change the line color and style, and set padding around the divider column.